 My goal is to travel around the world!
 Yep, this is a bit too ambitious.
 One important principle I learnt from software engineering is how to manage complexity.
 By breaking down the big problem into smaller, manageable pieces, we could achieve something amazing step by step.
 Travel to Vietnam is one of those easy trips to spent a weekend without using annual holidays.

 HERE ARE SOMETHING YOU CAN DO IN HANOI

 01 | KAYAKING AT HA LONG BAY

-My instagram photos always look good with a couple layers of filter, but at Ha Long Bay, the scenery is looking as good as the post card photos without any photoshop.
+My Instagram photos always look good with a couple of layers of filter, but at Ha Long Bay, the scenery is looking as good as the postcard photos without any photoshop.
 Although the ride from the city was a bit long for 4 hours, this UNESCO World Heritage site was worth the time.
-Kayaking is my favorite activity for an up-close way to explore the amazing limestone.
-Don’t forget to bring a water-proof bag to protect your iPhone, just in case falling in the water!
+Kayaking is my favourite activity for an up-close way to explore the amazing limestone.
+Don’t forget to bring a waterproof bag to protect your iPhone, just in a case falling in the water!

 02 | WONDER OF NATURE